jeroenmaes/BizTalk-Powershell-Provider-Mirror/README.md

 # BizTalk-Powershell-Provider-Mirror
 This repository is a mirror download location of the BizTalk Powershell Provider (http://psbiztalk.codeplex.com).

+Most likely you are interessed in:
+- PowerShell Provider for BizTalk Server - Getting Started Guide.pdf
+- BizTalkFactory.PowerShell.Extensions.Setup - v1.4.0.1.msi

-With BizTalk 2013 onwards, the PowerShell Provider comes with the BizTalk SDK: "C:\Program Files (x86)\Microsoft BizTalk Server 2013 R2\SDK\Utilities\PowerShell"
+With BizTalk 2013 onwards, the PowerShell Provider comes with the BizTalk SDK:
+  "C:\Program Files (x86)\Microsoft BizTalk Server 2013 R2\SDK\Utilities\PowerShell"

 A copy of the source code repository can be found here: https://github.com/jeanpaulsmit/BizTalk-Software-Factory